eda-akkaya/eda-akkaya/README.md

 # 💫 About Me:
 I am in the 3rd year of Computer Engineering at Ege University.
-For now, I am interested in full stack development and artificial intelligence.
+For now, I am interested in full stack development.

 ## 🌐 Socials: